cpouchon/ORTHOSKIM/README.md

 MEMORY=30                                                                            ## [8] Number of memory which will be used
 KMER=55                                                                              ## [9] Kmer size used in assembly, single (here 55) or range values (as 21,33,55).
 Note: less than 128

-# [contaminant_filtering] mode: Filtering for contaminants in assemblies
+# [cleaning] mode: Filtering for contaminants in assemblies
 SIMILARITY_CONTA_THSLD=65                                                            ## [10] Similarity threshold (%) used to check contaminants in blast run.
 We recommend to keep a low threshold as sequence are filtered according to their taxid.
 MAPPING_CONTA_LENGTH=50                                                              ## [11] Minimal value of mapping.
 As for the threshold we recommand to keep a low value.
 TAXONOMIC_PHYLUM_EXPECTED=Embryophyta                                                ## [12] Taxonomic Phylum expected when blast contigs into rRNA databases (e.g. "Embryophyta","Viridiplantae" for plants, otherwise "Eumetazoa","Arthropoda","Annelida","Mollusca" etc); Note: "Animalia" is not allowed.
 Please check the taxonomy provided in the ~/OrthoSkim-master/ressources/rRNA_database_taxonomy.txt file.